MichalSekowski1/Senat-Scraping-Project/README.md

 # Senat-Scraping-Project
-Welcome to repository of our webscraping project, dedicated to gather Roll-Call data from Senat website.
+Welcome to repository of our webscraping project, dedicated to gathering Roll-Call data from Senat website.